 Here is a chart of the different frequencies at which nonprofits send their newsletters (in percentages):

 We suggest you take the time to figure out what is right for your nonprofit, as there is no perfect formula.
-Every database is different!
+Every community is different!

 Another important thing to keep in mind is the time of day you send out your newsletter.
 We suggest putting yourself in your audience’s shoes.
 Think about when they would be most likely to open their emails and be receptive to your message.

-Breakfast, lunch break, evening commute, weekend...
-It all depends on who you're talking to and what you are saying.
-If you are unsure on how to choose the best sending time, here are two simple solutions:
+The most common times are before breakfast (before 8:30), during the lunch break (between 12:00-1:00), or during the evening commute (5:00-7:00) It all depends on who you're talking to and what you are saying.
+If you are unsure on how to choose the best sending time, there are two simple solutions:

 Writing a strong subject line is essential when it comes to creating a good newsletter.
 It is the first thing your audience will see in their mailboxes, so it is important to make a good impression!